UMCarpentries/intro-curriculum-r/paper/paper.md

 1. Create reproducible reports using R markdown.
 1. Share code with others on GitHub.

-We believe that these skills provide a foundation off of which learners can teach themselves additional coding skills that they will need in the future.
+We believe these skills provide a foundation off of which learners can teach themselves additional coding skills that they will need in the future.

 ## Course Content

 Our curriculum consists of modules that cover setup, data analysis and visualization, version control, and writing reports.
 We also provide a goal for the workshop: to create a report for the United Nations on the relationship between gross domestic product (GDP), life expectancy, and CO2 emissions.
 The modules are:

 0. Setup
 1. Welcome
 1. R for plotting
-1. The unix shell
+1. The Unix shell
 1. Git and GitHub
 1. R for data analysis
 1. Writing reports in R markdown